AntonCitko/PIC-10C-Final-Project/README.md

 ## Research, Ideas, and Development Process <a id="chapter-1"></a>
 ### This part is a journal where I kept track of the different ideas and sources I found to help me create a package for R. It followed along with my development process.

+I originally decided to do this project because it relates well to another class I am taking this quarter, Stats 20.
+Stats 20 is the introduction to using R and I had heard that a lot of R is based on C++ behind the scenes.
+I thought it would be interesting if I could figure out how to make a package for R using C++ because it would be interesting to discover how the languages are related.

 The first thing I did to figure out how to make a package for R was to Google what good starting places there are to make packages.
 A couple of helpful links were:

 https://cran.r-project.org/doc/manuals/R-exts.pdf